 Staff and volunteers Our people remain our most important asset and resource.
 Alongside external engagement sessions, we are running a programme of internal activity to better understand our staff and volunteers' experiences of the organisation.

-This inclusive approach has informed and influenced the process of drafting the plan.
-A formal, ten week consultation on the draft Corporate Plan is now open to the public.
+This inclusive approach has informed and influenced the process of drafting the plan, which then went to a formal, ten week consultation.